 Everyone needs a business card or a calling card.

 You need a business card for the sole reason that it provides an easy way for other people to get in touch with you and telling them to “Google it” is not professional.
 Business cards are still a huge marketing tool, regardless how much technology is around us.

 You probably hear about how fast marketing changes, and yes, it’s very fast.
 However, sometimes it’s important to understand the difference between how marketing changes and how marketing evolves.
 There is a difference. ~ SpadeDesignLab

 # 6: Write Down Your Goals & Why

 Your next objective is to write down your why and business goals.
 Do NOT skip this step.
 Take some time and think about WHY you started an Avon business.
 Is it to make extra money, have more time, make new friends, or something else?
 Be as specific as possible and write it down.
 Ultimately, you want a WHY that makes you cry.
 This is what will move you to action and keep you hanging in there during the tough times.

-# 7 Come up with a Simple Daily Mode of Operations
+# 7: Develop a Simple Daily Mode of Operations

 To succeed in the business, you need a daily game-plan.
 You can’t wing it and expect to succeed with Avon.
 You need a specific list of three to five things you can do each day to move your business forward.
 Here is an example daily mode of operations.